livensmi1e/cmd-discord-bot/README.md

-Discord bot for remote code execution
+Discord bot for remote code execution using Judge0 API

 Todo